-What does STATE want to bring to the audience?
+What does STATE Studio want to bring to the audience?

 Field experiments is your opening exhibition.
 What was the intellectual process behind it?

 This means that Field Experiments is curated in a more open kind of way, touching upon different topics that will or already do impact society now.
-So in a way Field Experiments is an experiment in itself.
-It is an ongoing series, while currently exhibiting works that discussing genome editing, biotechnology and artificial intelligence we have new works coming in next year while other exhibits will stay with us a bit longer.
+So in a way, Field Experiments is an experiment in itself.
+It is an ongoing series.
+While currently exhibiting works that discuss genome editing, biotechnology and artificial intelligence, we have new works coming in next year, while other exhibits will stay with us a bit longer.

 What would be your biggest curating extravaganza?

-For me as a curator, I enjoy the challenge of bridging disciplines on the one hand and being really close to the artistic process on the other hand.
-There is so much to learn for all sides, the researchers, the artist, and the curatorial team and it is a fertile seedbed for science communication in general.
+As a curator, I enjoy the challenge of bridging disciplines on the one hand and being really close to the artistic process on the other hand.
+There is so much to learn from all sides, the researchers, the artist, and the curatorial team, and it is a fertile seedbed for science communication in general.
 I believe artists and researchers have tremendous power and responsibility.
 We are here to help shape the discourse around.

 You couldn’t live without…

-Experiments – It might sound cheesy but I truly believe in experimentation.
-It dares to you to go one step further and it is the source of all innovation.
+Experiments – It might sound cheesy, but I truly believe in experimentation.
+It dares you to go one step further, and it is the source of all innovation.